AtharvSharma09/Blackjack/README.md

-# Blackjack #
+Blackjack Game

-##Overview##
+Overview

-This is a console-based Blackjack game implemented in Python.
-The game simulates a classic casino-style Blackjack experience where players compete against a dealer to get as close to 21 as possible without going over.
-It features a simple yet engaging interface, robust input validation, and an AI-driven dealer that makes decisions based on card values and random chance.
+This console-based Blackjack game, written in Python, offers a classic casino-style experience where players compete against a dealer to reach a card value as close to 21 as possible without busting.
+The game features a clean interface, robust input validation, and an AI-driven dealer that makes strategic decisions based on card values and randomized probabilities.

-##Features##
+Features

-Realistic Gameplay: Supports standard Blackjack rules, including hit/stand choices, aces valued at 1 or 11, and automatic bust detection.
+Authentic Blackjack Gameplay: Follows standard rules with hit/stand options, aces valued at 1 or 11, and automatic bust detection.

-Dealer AI: The dealer follows a probabilistic strategy, deciding to hit or stand based on card values and random thresholds.
+Intelligent Dealer AI: The dealer uses a probabilistic strategy, deciding to hit or stand based on card values and random chance thresholds.

-Multi-Round Play: Allows players to specify the number of games to play in a session.
+Multi-Round Support: Players can specify the number of games to play in a single session.

-User-Friendly Interface: Clear console output displays player and dealer hands, card values, and game outcomes.
+Clear User Interface: Console output displays player and dealer hands, card values, and game results in an easy-to-read format.

-Input Validation: Ensures robust handling of user inputs, preventing crashes from invalid entries.
+Robust Input Validation: Ensures reliable handling of user inputs to prevent crashes from invalid entries.

-Rules Prompt: Offers a link to Blackjack rules for new players.
+Beginner-Friendly Rules Prompt: Offers a link to Blackjack rules for players unfamiliar with the game.

-##How to Run##
+Installation

+Prerequisites

-Prerequisites: Ensure Python 3.x is installed on your system.
+Python 3.x installed on your system.

+Steps